Shammachale0102/React.js/README.md

 To do this without Context, we will need to pass the state as "props" through each nested component.
 This is called "prop drilling".

+##React useRef Hook

+The useRef Hook allows you to persist values between renders.

+It can be used to store a mutable value that does not cause a re-render when updated.

+It can be used to access a DOM element directly.

+#### Does Not Cause Re-renders
+If we tried to count how many times our application renders using the useState Hook, we would be caught in an infinite loop since this Hook itself causes a re-render.

+To avoid this, we can use the useRef Hook.
+### Accessing DOM Elements
+The useRef Hook is often used to access DOM elements directly.

+First, we create a ref using the useRef Hook: const inputElement = useRef();.

+Then, we attach the ref to a DOM element using the ref attribute in JSX: <input type="text" ref={inputElement} />.

+Finally, we can access the DOM element using the current property: inputElement.current.

+#### Tracking State Changes
+The useRef Hook can also be used to keep track of previous state values.

+This is because we are able to persist useRef values between renders.